CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

 ```

 To resolve this issue, you will need to access the task manager and terminate all instances of Node.js JavaScript Runtime.
 Afterward, you can restart the server by replicating the instruction of step 10.

-**Port Forwarding:**

-You need to open your port 3000 if you want to access your LLM via the internet.
-(Your ip:3000 will connect you to your LLM)

-1. Open both port 3000 and 11434 in TCP.
-- Port 11434 in TCP is used for the Ollama API.
-- Port 3000 in TCP is used for the UI.

-If you need to provide API documentation, you can use the following link:

 [Ollama API Documentation](https://github.com/ollama/ollama/blob/main/docs/api.md)